How to get the best deal on your rental

 Congratulations on booking your vacation home!
 You're on your way to a fabulous vacation!

 - Record the overall condition of the rental property immediately upon arrival.
 We also advise promptly getting in touch with the rental home manager with a report of any damage, along with your request for any required repairs.
 If there is a dispute about legal responsibility later, having the documented problems and contact attempts could be valuable.

 - Ask questions.
 If there is any ambiguity about parking, policies of the property, condo access, swimming pool functions, etc... we advise you ask the rental manager immediately.
 A quick phone call avoids many head aches.

 - Make sure to be a good neighbor.
 Local people are likely to be as friendly to you as you are considerate of them.
 Respecting late-night quiet hours and parking regulations can make a vacation a lot more enjoyable.

 - Ask a local.
 Locals are a great source of tips.
 Who better to ask where to get the best chicken wings, have a great night out, or the best areas for night life?

 - Make sure to protect the property owner (and your stuff!) by keeping the rental locked up while you are away, just like you would in your own home.

 Check Out Time

-Does everyone want to return next year?
-Hopefully this guide steered you to a fantastic rental unit.
-Otherwise, you've acquired valuable experience that can help with the next search.
+Did everyone have a great time?
+Hopefully this guide helped you find a terrific rental.
+If not, you have acquired valuable rental search experience that can help with the next search.